Delimited File Destination¶

 If the source File Contains Header, check the box to read headers from the source file.

-Field Delimiter box - Allows to select a delimiter from the drop-down list for the fields.
+Field Delimiter - Allows you to select a delimiter from the drop-down list for the fields.

-Encoding box - Allows to choose the encoding scheme for the delimited file from a list of choices.
+Encoding - Allows you to choose the encoding scheme for the delimited file from a list of choices.
 The default value is Unicode (UTF-8)

 A Text Qualifier is a symbol that identifies where text begins and ends.
 It is used specifically when importing data.